bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 A critical issue typically overlooked by previous MSL neuroimaging research using GLM-based activation contrasts is that changes in brain activity suggest temporal evolution of recruited processes, only some of which may be specifically related to plasticity induced by MSL.
 For instance, increases in activity could as well reflect a greater implication of circuits specialized in movement sequencing and sequential learning per se, but it could also result from the inherent faster execution of the motor task.
-Likewise, a decrease in activity could either indicate some form of optimization and greater efficiency of the circuits involved in executing the task or the reduced recruitment of non-specific networks supporting the acquisition process.
+Likewise, a decrease in activity could either indicate some form of optimization and greater efficiency of the circuits involved in executing the task [@wu_how_2004] or the reduced recruitment of non-specific networks supporting the acquisition process.
 Therefore, even with the use of control conditions to dissociate sequence-specific and unspecific processes [@orban_multifaceted_2010], the observed large-scale activation differences associated with different learning phases do not provide direct evidence of plasticity related to the processing of a motor sequence-specific representation [@berlot_search_2018].
 Moreover, it is conceivable that these plastic changes could even occur locally, without significant changes in the GLM-based regional activity level.
-Besides, in most studies investigating the consolidation of explicit MSL, these changes are assessed by contrasting brain activity level of novice subjects between their initial training and a delayed practice session, and thus they measure not only plasticity for sequence-specific (e.g. optimized chunks), but also task-related expertise (eg. habituation to experimental apparatus, optimized execution strategies, attentional processes).
+Besides, in most studies investigating the consolidation of explicit MSL, these changes are assessed by contrasting brain activity level of novice participants between their initial training and a delayed practice session, and thus they measure not only plasticity for sequence-specific (e.g. optimized chunks), but also task-related expertise (e.g. habituation to experimental apparatus, optimized execution strategies, attentional processes).
-The latter expertise is notably observed when subjects practice two motor sequences in succession and the initial performance during sequence execution is significantly better for the subsequent than for the first sequence.
+The latter expertise is notably observed when participants practice two motor sequences in succession and the initial performance during sequence execution is significantly better for the subsequent than for the first sequence.

 To address these specificity limitations, Multivariate Pattern Analysis (MVPA) has been proposed to evaluate how local patterns of activity are able to reliably discriminate between stimuli or evoked memories of the same type over repeated occurrences, hence allowing to test information-based hypotheses that GLM contrasts cannot inquire about [@hebart_deconstructing_2017].
 In the MSL literature, only a few studies have used such MVPA approaches to identify the regions that specialize in processing the representation of learned motor sequences [@wiestler_skill_2013;@nambu_decoding_2015;@wiestler_integration_2011;@kornysheva_human_2014;@yokoi_does_2017], although they have mainly focused on later phases of MSL after repeated practice over multiple days.